Kids' Lives Matter

-Kids' Lives Matter (星空下的仁醫; lit.
-Doctors Under The Stars) is a Hong Kong medical television series created and produced by television network TVB.
-Directed by Ben Fong, it premiered on 18 October 2021 and continued until 22 November 2021 for 25 episodes.
-With pediatric surgery as the backdrop and a cast starring Kevin Cheng, Kenneth Ma, Linda Chung, and Catherine Chau, the show chronicles the lives of the medical interns, residents, and attendings working and healing the sick children at the fictional Princess Anne Hospital.
+Kids' Lives Matter (星空下的仁醫 (Doctors Under the Stars)) is a Hong Kong medical television series created by television network TVB, with Ben Fong serving as producer.
+The 25-episode series premiered on 18 October 2021 and concluded on 22 November 2021.
+Set against the backdrop of pediatric surgery, it stars Kevin Cheng, Kenneth Ma, Linda Chung, and Catherine Chau, and chronicles the lives of medical interns, residents, and attendings caring for sick children at the fictional Princess Anne Hospital.